fermyon/developer/content/spin/sqlite-api-guide.md

 ## Granting SQLite Database Permissions to Components

-By default, a given component of an app will not have access to any SQLite Databases.
+By default, a given component of an app will not have access to any SQLite databases.
 Access must be granted specifically to each component via the component manifest.
 For example, a component could be given access to the default store using:

 ```toml
 [component]